We may earn income from links in this post. Please read this Disclosure for details.

 Día de los Muertos is a time when family and friends come together throughout Mexico to remember their departed loved ones through food, gravesite vigils and ceremonial altars.

 While Michoacan, Oaxaca and Mexico City have traditionally been considered the best places to celebrate Day of the Dead in Mexico, there are special advantages to celebrating this important holiday in Cancun.
-You can:

 - Enjoy a vacation on one of the world’s most beautiful beaches,